NEW FAQs ARE ADDED AT THE BOTTOM OF THIS PAGE. LAST UPDATE: Tuesday 10/3/2023

 EVOS will schedule you for 12 consecutive weeks of IM, so you do not have to rank 6 week halves.
 Please see above, though, for important details about IM site assignment.

-When can I sign up for electives?
+When can I sign up for an elective?

 You’ll be able to sign up for electives – or an Advanced Patient Care (APC) or APC Sub-Internship (Sub-I) clerkship- after the Patient Care swap/trade deadline has passed and students’ schedules are finalized.
 Check your inbox for more information about the elective process in January.